meilisearch/specifications/text/0195-ranking-score.md

 The engine optimizes search by skipping the application of ranking rules when there's only one remaining document (no tie to break).

 To compute an accurate score, however, all ranking rules must be applied, so this optimization is disabled as soon as a score is requested in the search request.
-When no score are requested, the optimization is active.
+When no scores are requested, the optimization is active.

 ## 5. Future Possibilities